The Stranger (Camus novel)

-Considered a classic of 20th-century literature, The Stranger has received critical acclaim for Camus' philosophical outlook, absurdism, syntatic structure, and existentialism (despite Camus' rejection of the label), particularly within its final chapter.
+Considered a classic of 20th-century literature, The Stranger has received critical acclaim for Camus' philosophical outlook, absurdism, syntactic structure, and existentialism (despite Camus's rejection of the label), particularly within its final chapter.
 Le Monde ranked The Stranger as number one on its 100 Books of the 20th Century.
+In Le Temps it was voted the third best book written in French in the 20th and 21st century by a jury of 50 literary connoisseurs.

-The novella has twice been adapted for film: Lo Straniero (1967) and Yazgı (2001), has seen numerous references and homages in television and music (notably "Killing an Arab" by The Cure) and was retold from the perspective of the unnamed Arab man in Kamel Daoud's 2013 novel The Meursault Investigation.
+The novella has been adapted for film three times: Lo Straniero (1967) and Yazgı (2001), has seen numerous references and homages in television and music (notably "Killing an Arab" by The Cure), and was retold from the perspective of the unnamed Arab man's brother in Kamel Daoud's 2013 novel The Meursault Investigation.
+On August 26, 2025, a trailer for an adaptation directed by François Ozon was released for a production starring Benjamin Voisin, Rebecca Marder, Pierre Lottin, Swann Arlaud, and Denis Lavant, set to premiere in competition at the 82nd Venice International Film Festival.